Buying Cross Country Ski Boots

 It's vital that your cross country ski boots fit with your bindings:

-- Salomon and Atomic boots fit with Salomon SNS bindings
+- Salomon SNS and Atomic SNS boots fit with Salomon and Atomic SNS bindings

 Cross country ski boots in this category are designed for both experienced and novice skiers.
 For beginners, the focus should be on keeping your feet warm with a thicker liner, together with choosing boots providing support around the heel and ankles.
 This boot type is good for the annual winter holiday or for first-time runners at the Vasaloppet contest.